akiwarheit/akiwarheit/README.md

 # Forever WIP

-Hi!
-If you're looking to build a mobile app, your data science platform, or training in mobile app development - send me an email via kevin@appz4u.co.nz and I'll get back to you the soonest I can!
+Hi there!
+If you're interested in building a mobile app, setting up a data science platform or getting mobile app development training, I'm here to help!
+Just drop me an email at kevin@appz4u.co.nz and I'll get back to you as soon as possible.

 ![Most Used Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=akiwarheit&layout=compact)